Twin-S: A Digital Twin for Skull-base Surgery: System Components

 \subsection{Modeling of the Surgical Drill}

-The 3D model of the surgical tool is obtained from its manufacturer (ANSPACH, Johnson \& Johnson).
-In \ours{}, we assign the drill coordinate frame to the drill tip center.
-We mount 4 optical tracking markers at the tail of the drill shaft, defining the base frame of the drill.
-The pose of surgical tool $\FT{\drill}$ is thus defined as:
+The 3D model of the surgical tool is obtained from its manufacturer (ANSPACH, Johnson \& Johnson\footnote{\href{https://www.jnjmedtech.com/en-EMEA/product/anspach-eg1-electric-system}{https://www.jnjmedtech.com/en-EMEA/product/anspach-eg1-electric-system}}).
+In \ours{}, we define the drill coordinate frame to be the drill tip center.
+We mount the optical tracking markers at the drill shaft's tail, defining the drill's base coordinate.
+We need to calibrate the transformation from the \textit{d}rill's \textit{b}ase coordinate to the \textit{d}rill coordinate $\F{\db}{\drill}$.

-where the transformation of the drill base in the optical tracker coordinate $\FT{\db}$ is measured directly.
-Calibrations are required for both the rotational and the translational components of $\F{\db}{\drill}$, which transforms the base coordinate at the tail to the drill coordinate at the drill tip.
+The translational component $^{\db}\textrm{t}_{\drill}$ is obtained by pivot calibration~\cite{yaniv2015pivot}. {\rev For the rotational component $^{\db}\textrm{R}_{\drill}$, it is only necessary to calibrate two degrees of freedom as the drill is symmetrical along its shaft.
+The calibration reduces to aligning two directions -- the shaft direction in the drill coordinate (denoted as $\Vec{P}$) and in the optical tracker coordinate (denoted as $\vec{Q}$).
+Using the Kabsch algorithm~\cite{kabsch1976solution}, the rotation can be recovered as:

-The translational component $^{\db}\textrm{t}_{\drill}$ is obtained by pivot calibration~\cite{yaniv2015pivot}.
-For the rotational component $^{\db}\textrm{R}_{\drill}$, it is only necessary to calibrate the direction of the drill shaft axis w.r.t the optical tracker coordinate system as the drill is symmetrical along its shaft.
-We fix the drill on a robot arm end effector and command the robot to move along the drill shaft axis.
-Hence, the calibration problem reduces to recovering the rotation between two linear trajectories, the trajectory defined in the drill shaft axis $P$ and the optical tracked trajectory $Q$.
-We use Kabsch algorithm~\citep{Kabsch:a12999} to recover the optimal solution for $^{\db}\textrm{R}_{\drill}$ via least squares:
+The shaft direction in the drill coordinate $\Vec{P}$ is defined to be along the Z-axis and thus is known.
+To recover the shaft direction in optical tracker coordinate $\vec{Q}$, we fix the drill on a robot arm end effector, where the drill holder by design aligns the drill shaft with the Z-axis of the robot to sufficient accuracy~\cite{feng2016accuracy}.
+Therefore, by commanding the robot to move along its Z-axis, we recover the direction of motion $\vec{Q}$ in the optical tracker coordinate.
+Given known $\vec{P}$ and measured $\vec{Q}$, we can recover $^{\db}\textrm{R}_{\drill}$ up to two degrees of freedom. }